nik-55/SQL-INJECTION/Readme.md

 - When you connect to public wi-fi and free public hotspots, there are severe risks of data breaches.
 - The main reason for it is unencrypted data.
 While being connected to a free service, the data from your device goes unencrypted to the router.
 - It means that anyone using the same network can look at your traffic and thereby steal your data.

+### Eavesdropping Attack

+- It occurs when a hacker intercepts, deletes, or modifies data that is transmitted between two devices.

+> Avoid using unsecured public WIFI networks.

+---

+## Malware

+- It is a file or code, typically delivered over a network, that infects, explores, steals or conducts virtually any behavior an attacker wants.
+- Email attachments containing malicious code can be forwarded unknowningly by an user and thus the malware can spread even deeper into an organization, further compromising a network.

+### Ransomware

+- It is a type of malware that threatens to publish or blocks access to data or a computer system, usually by encrypting it, until the victim pays a ransom fee to the attacker.
+- In many cases, the ransom demand comes with a deadline.
+If the victim doesn’t pay in time, the data is gone forever.

+---

+## Botnet

+- It is a network of computers infected by malware that are under the control of a single attacking party, known as the “bot-herder.”
+- Each individual machine under the control of the bot-herder is known as a bot.
+- From one central point, the attacking party can command every computer on its botnet to simultaneously carry out a coordinated criminal action.
+- The scale of a botnet (many comprised of millions of bots) enable the attacker to perform large-scale actions.

+---

+## Encryption

+- It is the conversion of data from a readable format into an encoded format.
+Encrypted data can only be read or processed after it's been decrypted.
+- It is the simplest and most important way to ensure a computer system's information can't be stolen and read by someone who wants to use it for malicious purposes.

+---

+## OSI Model

+- The Open Systems Interconnection (OSI) model describes seven layers that computer systems use to communicate over a network.

+### 7 layers of OSI Model

+- Application Layer
+- Presentation Layer
+- Session Layer
+- Transport Layer
+- Network Layer
+- Data Link Layer
+- Physical Layer

 ---